 Economic cycles can have a negative impact on the funding of the Company's remaining defined benefit pension obligations and related expenditures.
 In particular, a portion of the Company's pension plan assets are invested in equity securities, which can experience significant declines if financial markets weaken.
-Also, the Company's latest actuarial funding valuation reports show that the defined benefit components of the Company's registered pension plans present a solvency deficit and, as a result, the Company is required to make additional funding contributions.
+The Company's latest actuarial funding valuation reports show that the defined benefit components of the Company's registered pension plans present a combined deficit and, as a result of such deficit combined with the application of the stabilization provisions of the law, the Company is required to make additional contributions to fund that deficit.
 There is no guarantee that the expenditures and contributions required to fund these defined benefit pension obligations will not increase in the future and therefore negatively impact the Company's operating results, liquidity and financial position.
 Risks related to the funding of defined benefit pension plans may materialize if total obligations with respect to such a pension plan exceed the total value of the plan fund's assets.
 Shortfalls may arise due to lower-than-expected returns on investments, changes in the discount rate used to assess the pension plan's obligations, and actuarial losses.
 Any of these risks could result in a material adverse effect on the Company's business, results of operations or financial condition.